sr320/course-fish546-2016/02-Notes/slides.md

 `ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/bin/subl`

 >I just got a 'no such file or dir exists error'.
 I didn't try too hard though, so will make another attempt
 ---

+>>tutorial was really mac based so it was a little difficult to get through on the windows operating system
+---

+class: center, middle

+In *Jupyter* you need to add `!` before the command.

+---
+# Unix